 - Is there a local brewery or winery worth visiting in Bloomington, Illinois?

 - Most significant landmark – David Davis Mansion

 - Free activity – 3rd Sunday Market

 - Activity for kids – Miller Park Zoo

 - Activity for adults – Lil Beaver Brewery

 - Best nightlife – Downtown Bloomington

-- Best all-around accommodation – Eastland Suites Hotel and Conference Center
+- Place to stay – Eastland Suites Hotel and Conference Center